Claims Management Challenges in the “Modularized” Project Execution Environment

 Academic literature on IT fragmentation properly diagnoses the tension between fragmented and unusable data models and the management tasks they are supposed to inform.
 This situation, common to the construction industry as a whole, has been exacerbated by the offshoring of construction through modularization: current construction management evolves in “information islands” with no long-term data management strategy, leading to the generation of data sets with limited interoperability.
 In addition to data integration issues, the voluminous data generated does not support all project functions; i.e., it is not maintained based on a central data model that accounts for all possible uses or users of data subsets (e.g., manpower data structured for productivity, safety, accounting, and progress reporting).
 The IT fragmentation studies call for a new class of software environment – not a new project management paradigm for supporting such a data aggregation model.8

-Claims management, a function heavily dependent on access to and integration of multiple data sets (e.g. engineering, site project management, planning, quantity surveying), has traditionally been managed by site project management teams where knowledge management happens organically; this organic model is now challenged by construction offshoring subject to language, organizational, geographic, contractual, and legal barriers.
-In many cases, the complexity of the modular projects has outgrown the traditional approach to claims management.
+Project claim management, a function heavily dependent on access to and integration of multiple data sets (e.g. engineering, site project management, planning, quantity surveying), has traditionally been managed by site project management teams where knowledge management happens organically; this organic model is now challenged by construction offshoring subject to language, organizational, geographic, contractual, and legal barriers.
+In many cases, the complexity of modular construction design projects has outgrown the traditional approach to claims management.
 The scope of these challenges can be illustrated by the LNG plant currently being built by JSC Yamal LNG on Yamal Peninsula, located in the Yamal-Nenets autonomous district of northwest Siberia, Russia.

 The Yamal LNG plant is an ideal case for modularization: situated in a low-efficiency and high‑cost field environment, on inherently fragile terrain.
 The peninsula extends 700 kilometers to reach the Gulf of Ob to the east and Kara Sea and Baydaratskaya Bay to the west.
 The peninsula’s terrain is mostly permafrost ground, with subsoil permanently frozen and temperatures averaging –13°C (in the winter, temperatures can drop to -50°C).
 In the vernacular Nenet language, Yamal means “End of the World.”
 Off-site modular construction can easily reduce labor costs, reduce material quantities, and reduce environmental impact.
 As a result, the construction of Yamal LNG is now taking place, concurrently, on three continents.